Challenging Our Predispositions.

 The first thing to address here is the narrative of development.
 If we ‘flip the perspective’, there is a lot more for us to learn.

-Coming to terms with this perspective reminded me of several things, all involving privilege, entitlement and ignorance; concepts very familiar within this blog.
+Coming to terms with this perspective reminded me of several things, all involving privilege, entitlement and ignorance.
 And through reflection on my previous thoughts and writings, regarding this important thought process and perspective, one thing I don’t think I articulated succinctly enough was regarding the contrast between what I expected, and what I learnt through this immersive experience.
 What struck me so profoundly during my encounters, was that what we thought was best as development students, was ultimately not what was best at all.

 When I stepped back and evaluated the village Chief’s answer, it made complete sense.
 If you don’t have adequately built bridges and safe roads, how would individuals even get to these health clinics and schools that I was so eager to propose and build?!